eferbarn/ChatGPT-to-Markdown/README.md

 You can also change the code to simultaneously change the ready-to-download variable and, using desired key combinations, save the output file as either TXT or MD.

-It would be nice to add a lightweight browser extension to make it easier for you to use this tool and easily convert your chat history with ChatGPT into your preferred outputs (TXT, MD, PDF, etc.) ASAP.
+I think it would be nice to add a lightweight browser extension to make it easier for you to use this tool and easily convert your chat history with ChatGPT into your preferred outputs (TXT, MD, PDF, etc.) ASAP.